thegamecracks/theticketbot/README.md

 inbox message to have.
 This message may include image attachments, or custom embeds sent by a webhook as long as the message has no content.

+Afterwards, use `/inbox create` to choose the channel you want your inbox posted in.
+You will then be prompted to select a message to be sent with your inbox.
-Afterwards, right-click or long tap the message, open the Apps menu, and use the command `Select this message`.
-For a short period of time, you can use `/inbox create` to select a channel to post the inbox.
+For a short period of time, you can right-click or long tap any message, open the Apps menu, and use `Select this message`.
 The bot must be able to view, send messages, and create private threads in that channel.
 Currently, there are no limits on the number of inboxes your server can have.